- How can I get involved with Student Government?

 A: Of course!
 Student Government wants participation from every student regardless of elected status.
-There are many ways to get involved without having to run for an office or go through an appointment process.
+There are many ways to get involved without having to run for an office or going through an appointment process.
 One of the most common ways is to be a member of one of Student Government’s numerous committees.
-Those committees include Government & Academic Affairs, University Services, University Life, University Relations, Diversity, Finance, or the MASON Committee.
+Those committees include Academic Affairs, University Services, University Life, Diversity & Multicultural Affairs, Administration & Financial Affairs, or the Government & Community Relations Committee.
 These committees are on the front line of positive change at the University.
 For more information on each committee or who to contact to get involved, please visit the SG website.

 Q: When and where are Student Government meetings and are they open to the public?

-A: Student Government meetings are always held at 4:30PM every Thursday in Mason Hall Room D3.
+A: Student Government meetings are always held at 4:30PM every Thursday.
 All meetings are open to the public and all students are encouraged to attend.
 We’d love to see you there!

 Graduate and Professional Student Association